pierre-cm/galbe/docs/introduction/getting-started.md

 export default galbe
 ```

-This approach is recommended but not mandatory.
-Galbe instances also provide a `listen` method, allowing you to manually start your server from within your code.
+Exporting the Galbe instance as the default export is the recommended approach but not mandatory.
+A Galbe instance also exposes a `listen(port?, hostname?)` method that lets you start the server manually from your own code.

 > [!WARNING]
-> If you choose not to use the Galbe CLI for running or building your app, you will not have access to features such as the [Automatic Route Analyzer](routes.md#automatic-route-analyzer).
+> If you choose not to use the Galbe CLI for running or building your app, you will not have access to features such as the [Automatic Route Analyzer](../concepts/routes.md#automatic-route-analyzer).

 ## Project Structure

 Galbe is highly flexible in terms of project structure.
-The [Automatic Route Analyzer](routes.md#automatic-route-analyzer), triggered by the `routes` configuration option (default: `src/**/*.route.{js,ts}`), enables versatile project organization.
+The [Automatic Route Analyzer](../concepts/routes.md#automatic-route-analyzer), triggered by the `routes` configuration option (default: `src/**/*.route.{js,ts}`), enables versatile project organization.

 Here are two examples of valid project structures: